 The purpose of this outcome is for students to accept feedback and effectively incorporate it into their own work.
 Students should be aware of the development of their text over several drafts.
 Students should be able to recognize if their text has improved over the process.
-In Grade 11, students should be able to state advantages of receiving critical feedback.
+In Grade 12, students should independently seek feedback from others.